Canada

 1. Classify HSP products per ARMA definitions.

-2. Register online via ARMA's portal as either an individual producer or through a PRO.
+2. Register online via ARMA's portal as either an individual producer or through a Producer Responsibility Organization.

 3. Submit annual supply volumes by product category.